 Conversion refers to the ability of your website to turn business "visitors" (leads) into paying customers.
 We calculate this metric by simply taking the number of conversions and dividing that by the number of total website visitors associated with a conversion during the same period.
 For instance, if your website had 50 conversions from 1,000 visitors, your conversion rate would be five percent, since 50/1,000*100 = 5%.
 This metric will make or break your business because if you can't convert website traffic into paying customers, you'll soon be out of business.

-In today's world of business, one of the keys to success is having an amazing website.
-If you're just starting a business, the first step is to design your website with a focus on conversion.
+In today's world, one of the keys to success is having an amazing website.
+So if you're starting a business, the first step is to build your website focusing on conversions.

 Make A Unique and Clear Value Proposition

 The first thing a visitor will see on your website is almost always the headline.
 This should be a clear reason as to why a visitor should do business with you.
 A great example of this is Sourcify:

 The value proposition on Sourcify’s homepage is clear and to the point.
 Once you land on their homepage, you immediately understand what they offer.
 If you’re looking to develop a great value proposition for your business, ask yourself: What makes your product or service better?
 From there simplify that sentence to a few words.
 That is your value proposition.
 In your sub heading, you will have a sentence explaining more about your value proposition.

 One of the most annoying parts of any onboarding process is having too many steps.
 When a new customer is signing up on your website, they want to join as fast as they can.
 Having a long sign up form will kill conversions.
 To develop a short sign up process, ask yourself what crucial information you need from a customer.
 There may be more information you need down the road, but right off the bat, what information do you need?
 To see a smooth sign up process, check out Gigster: